donkuri/japanese-resources/README.md

 - [Kanken deck](https://ankiweb.net/shared/info/759825185) - The recommended way to learn how to write kanji after you know how to read decently well.
 - [Kankenbros](https://rentry.org/kankenbros) - The place to look at if you're interested in passing the 漢字検定, 'kanji kentei'.
 - [Basic Kanji Book 1](https://www.amazon.com/BASIC-KANJI-BOOK-Vol-1-2-C3-A8me-dp-4893589733/dp/4893589733/ref=dp_ob_title_bk) - If you really insist on using a textbook, this is good.

+## Output

+Output is concerned with producing Japanese.
+It's about speaking and writing (not necessarily literally) Japanese.

+- **[Learning to output](https://morg.systems/Learning-to-Output)** - A guide on output to help you get started.
+Written by [Morg](https://morg.systems/3d24ec19).
+- [English-Japanese Language Exchange](https://discord.com/invite/NJJCYVD) - A popular Discord server for both Japanese-speaking and English-speaking people looking to converse.
+- [Slowly](https://slowly.app/) - A useful app to make Japanese-speaking penpals.
+- [HelloTalk](https://www.hellotalk.com/) - A popular language exchange app.
+- [italki](https://www.italki.com/) - A website meant to connect you with language tutors, potentially helping you with output.